Canadian Surface Reanalysis - CaSR

 Precipitation confidence index A confidence index for precipitation informs on the weight of observations in the analysis.

-Consistent Historical Record Spans over four decades, allowing for trend analysis and climate studies.
+Consistent historical record Spans over four decades, allowing for trend analysis and climate studies.

-Active Development New versions and longer temporal record are in preparation.
+Active development New versions and longer temporal record are in preparation.

 Key Limitations of CaSR